harshgholap05/Weather-Forecast-Dashboard/README.md

 ## 🌍 Conclusion

 **The Weather Dashboard offers an intuitive and visually appealing way to analyze and forecast weather conditions.
-By integrating real-time metrics and environmental KPIs, it provides a complete picture of the current and upcoming climate trends**.
+By integrating real-time metrics and environmental KPIs, it provides a complete picture of the current and upcoming climate trends.**

  ##
  ## [Linkedin](https://www.linkedin.com/in/harshvardhan-gholap-821255326/)